shootermv/digital-wallet-app/README.md

 * Database Seeding
 * Jwt Token Autthentication
 * api to fetch balance with multiple currencies
-* api to transfer sums of some currency between users
+* api to transfer sums of some currency between users (supports concurrenrcy)
 * unit test using `jest` & `supertest` packages

 ## How To Run